albertodev01/equations/README.md

 # Numerical integration

-The **numerical integration** term refers to a group of algorithms for calculating the numerical value of a definite integral (on a given interval).
+The "**numerical integration**" term refers to a group of algorithms for calculating the numerical value of a definite integral (on a given interval).
 The function must be continuous within the integration bounds.
 This package currently supports the following algorithms:

  - `MidpointRule`
  - `SimpsonRule`
  - `TrapezoidalRule`

 Other than the integration bounds (called `lowerBound` and `lowerBound`), the classes also have an optional parameter called `intervals`.
-It already has a good default value but if you wanted to change the number of parts in which the interval will be split, just make sure to set it!
+It already has a good default value but of course you can change it!

 ```dart
 const simpson = SimpsonRule(